 Staging and Prepping Fees

-Presentation is a major part of selling your home.
+Presentation is a significant part of selling your home.
 This doesn’t necessarily mean remodeling all the rooms and making it look brand new, but you should do some light prep work and keep expenses at a minimum.
 Start by deep cleaning and decluttering your home, then depersonalize it, which will give potential buyers an opportunity to view the house as their home.

 You can opt for professional cleaning services or enlist your family and friends to help.
 Most homebuyers prefer neutral colors as opposed to bold ones, which makes repainting your walls one of the costs of selling a house.
 You can also freshen up your flooring, replace any worn out and dingy carpeting and boost your curb appeal.